Priya199522/Predicting-heart-disease/README.md

 # Predicting-heart-disease

-• The dataset is collected from web.
-• The data was cleaned and processed and analysed before EDA.
-• Scikit learn, pandas, numpy, matplotlib and seaborn used for model building, analysis, predictive modelling and visualization.
-• For prediction purpose I have used three models SVM, Random Forest and Knearest Neighbors out of three Random Forest model gives highest accuracy with 82.1%.
+• Collected a heart disease dataset from the web and performed data cleaning and preprocessing to ensure quality and consistency.

+• Conducted Exploratory Data Analysis (EDA) to understand key features and their relationship with heart disease risk using seaborn and matplotlib for visualization.

+• Built and evaluated three different machine learning models for prediction:

+• Support Vector Machine (SVM)
+• Random Forest
+• K-Nearest Neighbors (KNN)

+• Among the models tested, the Random Forest model achieved the highest accuracy of 82.1% in predicting the presence of heart disease.